REFRAME/betacal/python/README.md

+## This is an outdated version of the code.
+For the new version please refer to https://github.com/betacal/python

 # Beta calibration - Python package

 This package provides a BetaCalibration class which allows the user to fit any of our three proposed beta calibration models.